spatialos/gdk-for-unity/docs/modules/qbi-helper/intro-to-qbi.md

 ## Queries

-A query is represented as a constraint and which components the query should return from entities that satisfy the constraint.
-You can specify exactly what components to return or state that the query returns _all_ components on matching entities.
+A query is represented as a constraint.
+The constraint specifies for which entities we want to receive components .
+You can either return _all_ components or specify a list of components that should be returned for all entities satisfying the constraint.

 > The [`InterestQuery`]({{urlRoot}}/api/query-based-interest/interest-query) class provides methods to create a query, set a constraint and define what components the query should return.